StephenPritchard/my-fastai-projects/README.md

 # my-fastai-projects

-Experimenting while going through the fastai deep learning course.
+Projects that I've built while experimenting with the fast.ai library and doing the 2019 fastai deep learning courses.

+* Project 1: classifying images of cells on whether or not the cell is infected or parasitised [notebook](https://github.com/StephenPritchard/my-fastai-projects/blob/master/malaria-infection-classification.ipynb)